xavidop/dialogflow-cx-cli/docs/docs/agents/introduction.md

 An agent can be exported as a `blob` or a `json-package` file.
 Right now the Dialogflow CX API, used by the `cxcli`, works with the `blob` and `json` format.

 The `cxcli` has a command that allows you to export your agent.
 You can find a more detailed explanation [here](/agents/export)

-## Delete

-The `cxcli` has a command that allows you to delete your agent.
-You can find a more detailed explanation [here](/agents/delete)

 ## Useful Links